langchain-ai/langchain/.github/CONTRIBUTING.md

 ### 🏭Release process

-As of now, LangChain has an ad hoc release process: releases are cut with high frequency via by a developer and published to [PyPI](https://pypi.org/project/langchain/).
+As of now, LangChain has an ad hoc release process: releases are cut with high frequency by a developer and published to [PyPI](https://pypi.org/project/langchain/).

 LangChain follows the [semver](https://semver.org/) versioning standard.
 However, as pre-1.0 software,